yuvron/Players-Manager/README.md

 ## Run Locally:

-1. create an '.env' file in the "backend" folder with the following text: `DATABASE_URL = URL`
+1. In the backend folder, run the following command:
-   The url is already waiting for you (Idan / Dima) in a DM via Slack (From Yuval Ron).
+   `npm ci`
-2. `npm ci` in the backend folder
+2. Create an '.env' file in the backend folder.
-3. `npm ci` in the frontend folder
+3. Add the following text to the '.env' file you just created:
+   `DATABASE_URL = URL`
+   URL should be your own PostgreSQL database's connection string.

+4. If you don't want to generate players and clubs for the local db, you can skip this step.
+   Add the following text to the '.env' file:
+    `FOOTBALL_API_KEY = KEY`
+   KEY should be your own football-api key.
+    You can get one <a href="http://dashboard.api-football.com">here</a>.

+5. In the root folder, run the following command:
+   `node backend/scripts/initdb.js`
+   Now your database should be ready.

+6. In the backend folder, run the following command:
-4. `npm start` in the backend folder
+   `npm start`
+   Now your server should be up and running.
+   <b>Note: all the following steps should be run from a different terminal.</b>

+7. In the frontend folder, run the following command:
+   `npm ci`

+8. In the frontend folder, run the following command:
+   `npm ci`

+9. In the frontend folder, run the following command:
-5. `npm start` in the frontend folder
+   `npm start`
+   If all steps were executed correctly, you should be done.

+Enjoy!